Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: Abstract

 \textbf{Methods}: The energy spectra and their radial distributions for the $(p,p'x)$ and $(d,d'x)$ reactions are calculated by the one-step semiclassical distorted wave model.

-\textbf{Results}: In the region with small energy transfer, the radial distribution of the energy spectra for the $(d,d'x)$ reaction is found to be shifted toward the outer region of the nucleus more than that of the $(p,p'x)$ reaction.
-Furthermore, the calculations ignoring the nuclear absorption show that the radial distributions in the two reactions are nearly identical.
+\textbf{Results}: The radial distribution of the energy spectra for the $(d,d'x)$ reaction is shifted toward the outer region of the nucleus compared to the $(p,p'x)$ reaction.
+Based on this finding, we consider a larger surface correction into a phenomenological model for the $(d,d'x)$ reaction than that for the $(p,p'x)$ reaction, and calculated values reproduce the experimental $(d,d'x)$ spectra well.

-\textbf{Conclusion}:~ The surface effect in the $(d,d'x)$ reaction is more pronounced than in the $(p,p'x)$ reaction.
-A significant cause of the difference is that deuteron undergoes stronger absorption by the nucleus than proton.
+\textbf{Conclusion}: The peripherality of the $(d,d'x)$ reaction is more prominent than that of the $(p,p'x)$ reaction.
+The stronger surface correction thus should be introduced for the $(d,d'x)$ reaction than for the $(p,p'x)$ reaction.